Didisimmons/Flybody-gym/TEST.md

     1. On a desktop, navigate to the Timetable page and scroll down to the footer.

-    2. Repeat  the verification procedures (I-VI) from the homepage's and rates page's footer.
+    2. Repeat  the verification procedures ( i - vi) from the homepage's and rates page's footer.

           When same steps are applied on the timetable page, the same impact is observed.
 On a mobile device, the third column is hidden, but on a desktop device, the user can click the subscribe button.
 The user can also access FLYBODY's social media pages by clicking the social media buttons.
 The outcomes are as expected.